 Our team solved the problem for this particular client by creating a custom robotic process automation (RPA) solution to integrate invoices from a 3rd party legal invoicing solution and transforming them in to Ariba Buying & Invoicing.

 Ariba is one of the top e-procurement and supply chain solutions for a reason.
 But it’s also not the only solution application that manages the complex world of source to pay.
-Many companies, even if they have Ariba, want to continue to use other systems as well to complement their Ariba systems.
+Many companies, even if they have Ariba, want to continue to use other systems to complement their Ariba systems.
 The trick is to get them to integrate with Ariba so all of the solutions can communicate and work together as seamlessly as possible.

 The most common option for standard integration between SAP and Ariba is SAP Ariba Cloud Integration Gateway (CIG).

 CIG is a robust integration tool that provides a single integration gateway for buyer and supplier systems, to the Ariba Network and Ariba solutions to offer a centralized transactional space using just the one gateway.
+[Editor’s note: SAP is changing the name of the Ariba Cloud Integration Gateway (CIG) to SAP Integration Suite, managed gateway for spend management and SAP Business Network.
+You can read more about SAP’s Ariba rebranding efforts here.]

 That means you can integrate buyers and suppliers to the Ariba Network and to Ariba’s cloud solutions.
 Buyers can use existing integration tools, such as SAP Process Integration (PI), Process Orchestration (PO) and Cloud Platform Integration.
 Suppliers can integrate with multiple customers without a lot of tedious mapping or customizations.